David Speers

 David Gordon Speers (born 9 September 1974) is an Australian journalist and host of Insiders on ABC TV.

-Previously he was political editor at Sky News Australia, as well as host of PM Agenda, The Last Word and Speers Tonight.
+He was previously a political editor at Sky News, as well as host of PM Agenda, The Last Word and Speers Tonight.

 Career

 Speers began his career in Geelong, Victoria, in the newsroom of radio station K-Rock.
 He then worked at 2GB, 2UE and 3AW.
 He has been a member of the National Press Club board since 2005 and is currently a director.

 Sky News

 In 2000, Speers joined Sky News as a political editor.

 During his time with Sky News, Speers hosted the channel's flagship PM Agenda program on Monday to Thursday afternoons.
 Additionally, he presented political updates and conducted interviews throughout the day on the 24-hour news channel.

 Speers also previously commuted from his home in Canberra once a week to Sky News' primary studios in Sydney to host primetime program The Nation with David Speers before the program ended in 2015.
 On 28 January 2016, Speers began hosting a new weekly Sky News format Speers Tonight from Canberra.